-Criminal lawyers for Resisting, hindering or obstructing a police officer
+Resisting, hindering or obstructing police

 If you intend to plead guilty our criminal lawyers have a proven track record of keeping our clients out of jail and also having no conviction recorded for Resisting, hindering or obstructing a police officer.